Steps for rheumatoid arthritis prevention

-Rheumatoid arthritis (RA) is an autoimmune condition (when the body’s immune system attacks and destroys healthy body tissue by mistake), causing inflammation of the joint lining with resulting stiffness and joint pain, including the joints of the spine.
+Rheumatoid arthritis (RA) is an autoimmune condition, which is when the body’s immune system attacks and destroys healthy body tissue by mistake.
+RA can cause inflammation of the joint lining with resulting stiffness and joint pain, including the joints of the spine.
 The adult form of this disease is most often diagnosed in people ages 20 to 50, and women are three times more likely to develop arthritis than men.
 Juvenile rheumatoid arthritis appears in children and is considered a different disease.

 Rheumatoid arthritis treatment

-Most often, RA can be treated and controlled through a variety of nonsurgical methods.
+Often, RA can be treated through a variety of conservative methods.
 Immunosuppressant medications are used commonly by RA patients under the care of a rheumatologist.
 Additionally, anti-inflammatory and pain-relieving medications, physical therapy and acupuncture are useful.
 The same prevention advice to lead a healthy lifestyle still holds true when trying to manage this condition.